mary-032/GTI-reverse-transposition-w-fmincon/README.md

 This repository was created for complimetary material for the article

-"Title"
+Insert proper citation later:
-2025
+"Title", 2025
-Rynoson, Marieke
+Rynoson, Marieke;
-Ma Lu, Silvia
+Ma Lu, Silvia;
-Munkhammar, Joakim
+Munkhammar, Joakim;
-Campana, Pietro Elia
+Campana, Pietro Elia;
 doi:

 It includes additional results which were not included in the article to to spatial constraints,